 1. Use meeting agendas

 When you need a meeting to accomplish specific goals, it’s important to have structure.
-We have discussed in our best practices for meetings how a meeting agenda is crucial in getting the most out of your time spent meeting.
+We have discussed in our best practices for meetings how a meeting agenda is crucial to collaborate effectively and get the most out of your time spent meeting.

-Setting up meeting agendas beforehand helps ensure the correct team members are present, important information is read in advance, and people are well informed on action items, objectives and the overall goal of the meeting.
+Setting up meeting agendas before getting together helps ensure the correct team members are present, important information is read in advance, and people are well informed on action items.

 - Action items: What tasks need completing or what issues need resolving before meetings?
 For example, someone needs to upload a certain document.

-- Informational updates: What information should you share between team members?
-Make sure to share the information in advance so you can avoid reading information and have a more in-depth presentation.
+- Informational updates: What information should team members digest before getting together?
+Make sure to share in advance so you can avoid reading information and have a more in-depth discussion on the material.

 - Discussion topics: What should be discussed in the meeting?
-This can include brainstorming and open bullets for other team members to add their topics.
+This can include brainstorming or open bullets for other team members to add their topics.

 - Relevant files: What documents should you attach to aid the meeting?
 Make sure to make cloud files easily accessible and available to everyone.